yogonwa/NobelLM/rag/README.md

 # Query Engine – NobelLM RAG

-**�� Migration Notice (July 2025):**
-- NobelLM now uses a React/Vite frontend (see `/frontend`) and FastAPI backend.
-- The Streamlit UI is deprecated.
-- All RAG logic remains in this module, but UI and API integration are now handled by the new frontend/backend stack.
-- **Qdrant is now the only supported remote vector database backend.**

 **Status: COMPLETE as of July 2025.**

 This module provides a modular, extensible, and testable interface for querying the Nobel Literature corpus using retrieval-augmented generation (RAG).

+## Architecture

+The RAG pipeline is designed to work with the modern NobelLM architecture:
+- **Frontend**: React TypeScript application (`/frontend`)
+- **Backend**: FastAPI service (`/backend`)
+- **RAG Engine**: This module provides the core retrieval and generation logic

 ---

 ## Qdrant Vector DB Backend (July 2025)

-NobelLM now supports **Qdrant** as the production vector database backend for semantic search and retrieval.
+NobelLM supports **Qdrant** as the production vector database backend for semantic search and retrieval.
 The retriever selection is automatic and backend-agnostic:

 - **Retriever Selection:**
     - The RAG pipeline dynamically selects between FAISS (local/dev) and Qdrant (production/cloud) based on environment/configuration.